-The Pharmaceuticals and Medical Devices Agency (PMDA) focuses on three key areas: relief services for adverse health effects, product reviews, and safety measures.
-These three encompass the entire life cycle of drugs and medical devices from development through the post-marketing period.
-This so-called “safety triangle” system, which contributes to public health, is unique to Japan.
-Under this system, the PMDA is committed to fulfilling its responsibilities in line with its philosophy, which was developed by all its employees.
+The Pharmaceuticals and Medical Devices Agency (PMDA) focuses on three key service areas: relief services for adverse health effects, product reviews, and safety measures.
+The PMDA provides these three services in an integrated manner, which is the "safety triangle" system.
+Through this system, the risks of medical products are continually managed not only in the preapproval stage, but also in the post-marketing stage.
+Accordingly, the PMDA is committed to fulfilling its responsibilities and contributing to improvement of public health and safety, in line with its philosophy, which was developed by all its employees.

-The PMDA has been committed to facilitating the development of innovative products by providing Pharmaceutical Affairs Consultation on R&D Strategy and by improving safety measures through initiatives such as the collection of electronic medical information and the development of databases.
-International regulatory harmonization is becoming essential to fulfill our mission, as globalization advances in the pharmaceutical and medical device industries.
-Therefore, the PMDA has been actively promoting international activities in line with the PMDA International Strategic Plan.
+The PMDA has also been committed to facilitating the development of innovative products by providing the Pharmaceutical Affairs Consultation on R&D Strategy and by improving safety measures through initiatives such as the collection of electronic medical information and the development of databases.
+Since international regulatory harmonization is essential for regulators today, the PMDA has been actively promoting international activities in line with the PMDA International Strategic Plan.

 Tatsuya Kondo, MD, PhD